szpajder/libacars/doc/PROG_GUIDE.md

   Vertical speed: 0 ft/min
 ```

-`la_acars_decode_apps()` attempts to guess the application by looking at the
+`la_acars_decode_apps()` tries to determine the application using message label
-message label and text.
-If it finds a supported one, it decodes it and returns a
+and text.
+If it finds a supported one, it decodes it and returns a pointer to a
-pointer to a `proto_node` containing decoded data.
+`proto_node` containing decoded data.

 What's important to note is that you invoke a different parser than before, but
 serializing the result is still done with `la_proto_tree_format_text()`.
 This